german shepherd dysplasia

 Surgical Options

-Some conditions may require surgery to provide pain relief for your German Shepherd Hip Problems.
+Some conditions may require surgery to provide pain relief for your German Shepherd hip problems.

 One of the most common genetic conditions for which surgery can be beneficial is hip dysplasia.